 Hair has always been a touchy point for me.
 I was 18 when I started losing my hair, and at the age of 25, I had a hair transplant because I was so embarrassed.
 It was something I tried to fix and I succeeded.

 Now, honestly, as much as I love the hair on my head, I’m fully ready to embrace the fact life will go on with or without it!
 I do wonder if i can pull off the bald emoji look.

-Ladies I can’t speak for you, but I can imagine, as hair is such of part of modern day norms in terms of beauty that to have to face the loss of your lucious locks comes as shock and for some is tied to confidence and self esteem.
-I’m learning to give up my attachments to any body parts and truly appreciate the hard work the body does to keep me alive and deal with the drama it’s thrown day to day.
+Ladies, I can’t speak for you, but I can imagine, as the hair is such of part of modern-day norms in terms of beauty that to have to face the loss of your luscious locks comes as shock and for some is tied to confidence and self-esteem.
+I’m learning to give up my attachments to any body parts and truly appreciate the hard work the body does to keep me alive and deal with the drama it’s thrown day today.

 With the thousands of messages that came in, each one of them was like an injection of healing light that couldn’t have come at a better time.
 Being new to cancer and to chemotherapy I hadn’t imagined it would force me to be so brutally honest and reflective as I currently am.

 Each decision I make now has meaning and the value attached to survival and being a source of good has never been stronger at the forefront of my mind.

 I’ve been gracefully broken and now am focused on rebuilding a stronger, more knowledgable, kinder Keith who surrenders to what my new path and will continue to keep my arms wide open to life’s opportunities whilst doing some good along the way.